Muchnik degrees and cardinal characteristics

 \subsection{Duality}

 Cardinal characteristics often come in pairs of dual cardinals.
 This duality stems from the way the characteristics are defined based on relations between suitable spaces.
-For instance, the unbounding number $\frb$ is the dual of the domination number~$\frd$.
+For instance, the unbounding number~$\frb$ is the dual of the domination number~$\frd$.
 The detail will be given in Definition~\ref{df: bd}.

-Brendle and Nies in~\cite[Section 7]{LogicBlog:15}, modifying the work in \cite{hirschfeldt2016asymptotic,andrews2013}, defined for $p \in [0,1/2]$ highness properties $\+ D(p)$ such that They defined $\+ D(p)$ to be the set of oracles $A$ that compute a bit sequence $Y$ such that $\underline \rho( Y \lra X) \le p$ for each computable sequence $X$.
-They then obtained via the framework in Brooke-Taylor et al.\ \cite{Brendle.Brooke.ea:14} cardinal characteristics $\frd(p)$, the least size of a set $G$ of bit sequences so that for each bit sequence $x$ there is a bit sequence $y$ in $G$ so that $\uul \rho (x \lra y) >p$.
-Dualising this both in computability and in set theory, they introduced the highness property $\+ B(p)$ for $0\le p < 1/2$, the class of oracles $A$ that compute a bit sequence $Y$ such that for each computable sequence $X$, we have $\underline \rho (X \lra Y) > p$, and the analogous cardinal characteristics $\frb(p)$, the least size of a set $F$ of bit sequences such that for each bit sequence $y$, there is a bit sequence $x$ in $F$ such that $\uul \rho (x \lra y) \le p$.
+Brendle and Nies in~\cite[Section 7]{LogicBlog:15}, starting from the work in \cite{hirschfeldt2016asymptotic,andrews2013}, considered for $p \in [0,1/2]$ highness properties $\+ D(p)$ such that They defined $\+ D(p)$ to be the set of oracles $A$ that compute a bit sequence $Y$ such that $\underline \rho( Y \lra X) \le p$ for each computable sequence $X$.
+They then applied the framework of Rupprecht~\cite{Rupprecht:thesis}, in the notation of Brooke-Taylor et al.\ \cite{Brendle.Brooke.ea:14}.
+This led to cardinal characteristics $\frd(p)$, the least size of a set $G$ of bit sequences so that for each bit sequence $x$ there is a bit sequence $y$ in $G$ such that $\uul \rho (x \lra y) >p$.
+Dualising this both in computability and in set theory, they introduced for each $0\le p < 1/2$ the highness property $\+ B(p)$, the class of oracles $A$ that compute a bit sequence $Y$ such that for each computable sequence $X$, we have $\underline \rho (X \lra Y) > p$, and the analogous cardinal characteristic $\frb(p)$, the least size of a set $F$ of bit sequences so that for each bit sequence $y$, there is a bit sequence $x$ in $F$ such that $\uul \rho (x \lra y) \le p$.